 ParentPay is our preferred method of making payments to school.

 Families in receipt of benefits may be entitled to free school meals.
-The qualifying benefits are currently:
+Your child may be able to get free school meals if you get any of the following:

 - Income Support